Dyke-F/Udacity-DRL-Nanodegree-Navigation/README.md

 This programm contains my work for "Project 1: Navigation" of [Udacity's Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

+## Aim of the project
+The goal is to apply deep reinforcement learning techniques to train an agent to move through a virtual grid world and collect as many yellow bananas as possible (giving a reward of +1), while avoiding blue bananas (leading to a reward of -1).

+![Trained Agent][image1]
+Example actions taken by an trained agent as provided by

 ## Getting started

 ### Installation requirements